dlill/DynSysBio2019/Exercises/aufgaben00.tex.md

 ## Exercise 2 - Getting to know Julia

 In your home-folder, create a new folder `~/DynSysBio2019_programming`.
-In Atom, create a new file "tutorial0.jl" and solve the following questions in this script.
+In Atom, create a new file "~/DynSysBio2019_programming/tutorial0.jl" and solve the following questions in this script.

 1. Create a 3x3 matrix $ A = \begin{pmatrix}1&2&3\\4&5&6\\7&8&9\end{pmatrix}$
 1. Multiply each element of `A` by 2
-    1. Solve this question twice, once with for loops, once with vectorization
 1. Create a 3x3 matrix $ B = \begin{pmatrix}1&4&7\\2&5&8\\3&6&9\end{pmatrix}$
 1. Divide `A` by `B` element-wise.
 1. Replace all entries A==5 by A = 0
 1. Create a 3x3 Identity Matrix by Matrix-multiplying `B` with its inverse.
 1. Create a vector `v` containing the numbers 1 to 10
+    1. By using `[...]`
+    1. By using `collect`
+    1. By using a `for`-loop
+    1. By using a `while`-loop

 ## Exercise 3 - Newton method